bheesham/frankenssl/BUILDING.md

 ## Building dependencies

-First, each of the dependencies must be built.
+First, each of the dependencies must be built with symbol versioning enabled.
+OpenSSL, by default, will export symbol versions.
+LibreSSL and BoringSSL do not.

 Building each of the dependencies is fairly straightforward and well documented within each of their respective documentation.